sjas/documentation-format-spec/spec.md

 - code blocks are of two types
     - `^```$` for any codeblock without a PSEUDOHEADLINE as description (3x `)
     - `^~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~$` for codeblocks directly following a PSEUDOHEADLINE (40x ~)
+        - annotate with the kind of code written in there if possible,by appending the type to the upper (40x`~`) line
+        - so the syntax highlighting will work properly in rendered documents
     - this is to better distinguish headlined codeblocks vs. general codeblocks
     - must be followed by an empty line
 - lists